BigfootDS/supercamo/README.md

 - Allow concurrent connections to multiple databases
 - ODM-style wrapping around NeDB datastores
 - Modern JavaScript implementations
-- Leaning on standard NodeJS functions and APIs more than ever before
+- Leaning on standard NodeJS functions and APIs more than ever before to minimize production dependencies

 ## The nitty-gritty